What Are Adjuncts? (with Examples)

 An adjunct is usually an adverb used to modify a verb.
 When used as an adverb, an adjunct will usually indicate a time, a manner, a place, a frequency, a reason, or a degree.
-For example:

 Time Adjuncts (Adverbs of Time)Here are some examples of time adjuncts:

 - In the morning, he will veto the bill.

 Manner Adjuncts (Adverbs of Manner)Here are some examples of manner adjuncts: